 The Amatola Water Resource System supplies the urban and rural areas of Buffalo City.
-Water is sourced from the main storage dams which are Bridle Drift (main source), Rooikrantz, Nahoon, Laing and Sandile dams are owned by Department of Water and Sanitation operated by Amatola Water Board in exception of Bridle Drift which is owned and operated by Buffalo City Metropolitan Municipality (BCMM).
+Water is sourced from the main storage dams which are Bridle Drift (main source), Rooikrantz, Nahoon, Laing and Sandile Dams and the Peddie Scheme.
+The Wriggleswade Dam provides storage backup for the system, all these dams are owned by Department of Water and Sanitation operated by Amatola Water Board in exception of Bridle Drift which is owned and operated by Buffalo City Metropolitan Municipality (BCMM).
 The system is complex and is made up primarily of surface water resources, with limited groundwater resources suitable for only a few localized schemes.